ProjectAutomata/docs/kanban-view.md

 * [ ] Add a new Card/ Add a new row
 * [ ] Drag and Drop from one Section to another Column.
 * [ ] On Drop Condition Implement for each column.
 Like On Dropping to "Delivery Completed" column Section.
 Set properties of name "status" = "Done" if not already set.
-* [ ] Design all required Screens
+* [ ] Design all required Screens.

 * [ ] Option to deleting a card to a view.
 Design will be like dropping a card to a trash/archive.

 * [ ] Implementation of filter and a status.
 Such that when a card status is changed to be archive or done then on run time remove the card from the list.

 * [ ] Designing of cards for several conditions.
-Like a seperate card design card for "New Order" Section and a seperate card for other sections and also a default card for other section.
+Like a separate card design card for "New Order" Section and a separate card for other sections and also a default card for other section.
   Like for order cancel card display a separate card showing only Order Contact Details and Reason for Cancel.

 * [ ] Delete a View created.

-* [ ] Ask warning before all deleting cases.
+* [ ] Ask warning before all deleting card.

 * [ ] Design Print Views.